Into the High Valleys

 Village Heritage Walk

-Walk to nearby Garhwali villages where life moves at the pace of seasons.
+Walk to nearby Garhwali villages.
 Visit centuries-old temples, browse local markets, and share tea with families whose ancestors have farmed these terraces for generations.

 - Ancient temples